withastro/compiler/.changeset/chilly-beers-help.md

 '@astrojs/compiler': patch
 ---

-Add support for HTML minification by passing `mode: "production"` to `transform`.
+Add support for HTML minification by passing `compact: true` to `transform`.